HassanAbdullahHere/INSIGHTIFY_Extension/README.md

 # 🔍 INSIGHTIFY Extension

 **INSIGHTIFY** is a Chrome extension that helps users quickly understand Amazon product reviews.
-It scrapes reviews from product pages and generates a concise **AI-powered summary** (via Hugging Face models) so shoppers can make faster, smarter decisions.
+It scrapes reviews from product pages and generates a concise **AI-powered summary** (via Hugging Face model) so shoppers can make faster, smarter decisions.

 ---